aws-samples/serverless-patterns/apigw-rest-api-lambda-dotnet/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the AWS SAM CLI.
 It includes the following files and folders.

-- hello_world - Code for the application's Lambda function.
+- src/hello_world - Code for the application's Lambda function.
 - events - Invocation events that you can use to invoke the function.
 - template.yaml - A template that defines the application's AWS resources.